Beginner's Guide To Horse Racing

 There are 10+ major horse racing tracks across the UK, such as Lingfield, Southwell, Ayr, Wolverhampton, Kempton Park, Sandown and many more.

-Every day of the year at least 3 tracks will be hosting up to 10 races each, providing in total up to 30 UK races every day.
+Every day of the year at least 3 tracks will be hosting up to 10 races each, providing around 30 UK races - every day.

-Each track will start their racing at around 1pm to 2pm with races running usually every 30 minutes.
+Each track will start their racing at around 1pm to 2pm with races running usually every 15 minutes.
+(Sometimes a track may start just after 12pm noon, but this doesn't happen very often).

 Below is a screenshot from the Betfair Exchange Horse Racing market for a typical day, showing races from Southwell, Lingfield and Wolverhampton:

-There is also frequent overseas racing, most notably in the US, that the bookmakers will provide odds for, these run in the UK morning timewise.
+There is also frequent overseas racing, most notably in the US, that the bookmakers will provide odds for.
+The times of these will be displayed in UK time, so if you were to bet on them, don't worry, you haven't got to convert time zones!

 Which Is The Most Popular Day For Horse Racing?